proofpoint/cassandra-simple-cql/README.md

 # Cassandra SimpleCQLMapper
-The SimpleCQLMapper is a syntactic sugar on top of Datastax Cassandra driver.
+The SimpleCQLMapper is an abstraction layer on top of Datastax Cassandra driver.
+Many 3rd party ORM mappings are centered around tables.
+SimpleCQLMapper recognizes that Cassandra data modeling is built around queries, not tables.
+The SimpleCQLMapper consolidates everything related to a particular query in single interface, and converts binding and result mapping into a type-safe access.
+It does not hide CQL from you like Datastax' query builder, if you are dealing with Cassandra you must know CQL, period.
-The SimpleCQLMapper facilitates writing your code around CQL queries (and not around tables, like ORM mapping would) and it does not hide CQL from you.
-Another significant feature: it hides complexities of querying rotated tables, if you use them.
+Another significant feature of SimpleCQLMapper: it hides complexities of querying rotated tables, if you use them.
 ## Configuring and binding (Guice)
 ### Binding artifacts
 * MyModule.java, Guice module that ties together configuration pieces